OnlineRBACFixing/OnlineRBACFixing/README.md

 - [Domino](preferencesImpact/optsim/DominoSimplicity180.dat)
 - [University](preferencesImpact/optsim/UniversitySimplicity360.dat)

+Average similarity and simplicity (y axis) as a function of the balance B (x axis) with 21 values of B sampled at regular intervals:
 ![A_sim](preferencesImpact/optsim/A_Sim.png)

-The figure above shows the average similarity and simplicity (y axis) as a function of the balance B (x axis) with 21 values of B sampled at regular intervals.
+Average number of roles after incorporating exceptions (y axis) as a function of the balance B (x axis) for different dataset:
 ![A_RoleAssA_sim](preferencesImpact/optsim/A_RoleAss.png)

-The figure above shows the average number of roles after incorporating exceptions (y axis) as a function of the balance B (x axis) for different dataset.
+Average number of assignments per role (y axis) depending on the balance B (x axis):
 ![A_AssPerRole](preferencesImpact/AssPerRole_SatRate/A_AssPerRole.png)

-The above figure shows the average number of assignments per role (y axis) depending on the balance B (x axis)
+Average percentage of satisfied weights (y axis) depending on the balance B (x axis):
 ![A_SatRate.png](preferencesImpact/AssPerRole_SatRate/A_SatRate.png)
-The above figure shows the average percentage of satisfied weights (y axis) depending on the balance B (x axis)